Why tell your friends when you can teleport them?

 As this number grows, you’ll want to re-introduce the scene periodically to catch up new arrivals on what they’re watching.

-360 cameras work by stitching together two or more wide-angle photos taken by fish-eye lenses.
+360° cameras work by stitching together two or more wide-angle photos taken with fish-eye lenses.

-It can take time to grow an audience in a live-stream.
-But as people stumble across your live-stream and begin to engage, your viewer count can start to snowball.
+It can take time to grow an audience on a livestream.
+But as people stumble across your broadcast and begin to engage, your viewer count can start to snowball.

-If your goal is to share with as many people as possible, make sure you give your broadcast a fair chance to take off.
+If your goal is to share with as many people as possible, make sure you give yourself a fair chance to take off.
 The longer you’re on air, the better the chances that people will discover you.

-On the internet, short, punchy videos usually reign supreme.
-But live-streaming – thanks to the natural appeal of its immediacy – is the exception.
+On the internet, short, punchy videos usually reign supreme—livestreaming is the exception.

 Take it easy, shoot the breeze, give your viewers time to tune in and join you.